jdc-cunningham/modular-pi-cam/DEVLOG.md

 That's the brutal thing, this is the 3rd time I've gotten sick now from work... so many people, shared spaces

+12:27 PM

+Slow start today

+The biggest thing I need to get done is design the camera so I can print then do other work in the background

+12:43 PM

+Still distracted, starting to print the tripod insert/surrounding material though

+12:59 PM

+First print is too tight, trying again, it should be tightish but can be taken out, glue seals it in place

+1:55 PM

+Alright design time, I have like up to 5 hours before I gotta leave

 ---